 Whether you’re using the word copy to mean a reproduction or text, it’s a noun.
 The most common mistake I see with the word copy is using it in its plural form when referring to text.

-When meaning a reproduction, it can be pluralized.
+You can pluralize it when it means a reproduction.
 “I have two copies of that file—the working document and the backup.”
-But when used to refer to text or writing, it can only be used in the singular.
+But when it refers to text or writing, you can only use it in the singular.
 In this usage, it’s an uncountable noun.
 “The copy in the new ad was really effective.”

 As a reproduction